 Q: How do I know if a seller in the Insect Classifieds is trustworthy?

 A: Good question.
 As with all classifieds in the newspaper or the Internet (and auctions too), there are risks involved if you send money or merchandise in advance to persons you do not know, especially if they are not local.
 I am doing my very best as adminstrator of this site to screen out suspicious ads in the Classified.
 Also, we have a special forum section called 'Insect Trading Reports' were users submit reviews of traders on this site and discuss issues of fraud.
 You should read this thoroughly so you will understand how to proceed judicioulsy in the Insect Classifieds.
-Please go to The Insect Trading Reports and do your homework.
-You will need to have a Forum account plus an extra sub-password to read the reports.
+The Insect Trading Reports is available to Forum members only and cannot be viewed by the public.
+You will need to have a Forum account.
+Contact the webmaster to apply for an account.
 Tip: SEARCH HERE on the name, e-mail, or web site of a trader to see if they have any reviews on this site.Top

 Q: I placed an ad to sell some specimens in the Insect Classifieds but it never appeared.
 Why?

 A: First, remember that all ads in the Insect Classifieds must be approved by the administrator before they will appear, as is stated in the ad confirmation e-mail that you received.
 I as administrator do my best to check the submitted ads as frequently as I can, but there will be gaps while I am away from my computer or busy at my day job.
 There will be longer gaps if I am away on a field trip, typically on weekends in spring and summer.
 So, please be patient for your ad to appear.
 If your ad does not appear within 24 hours it is likely that your ad does not follow the Insect Classifieds Guidelines or InsectNet.com Policy and it was deleted.
 Top

 Q: Do I need a permit to ship live insects, live cocoons, or live insect ova across state lines in the USA?